Kickboxer: Vengeance

 Kickboxer: Vengeance is a 2016 American martial arts film directed by John Stockwell, and starring Dave Bautista, Alain Moussi, Gina Carano, Georges St-Pierre, and Jean-Claude Van Damme.
 It is the sixth film in the Kickboxer franchise and also serves as a reboot.
-The film has a similar premise as the first film in the franchise.
-The film was released in select theaters and on VOD by RLJ Entertainment on September 2, 2016.
+The film has a similar premise as the first film in the franchise, and follows Kurt Sloan (Moussi) who trains under Master Durand (Van Damme) to avenge his brother Eric's death.
+The film was released in select theaters and video on demand by RLJ Entertainment on September 2, 2016.